 This post may contain affiliate links.
 Please read our disclosure policy.

-This Easy Huevos Rancheros recipe comes together in just 25 minutes, with a total prep time of only 5 minutes.
-It uses simple ingredients like eggs, crushed tomatoes with a unique twist.
-A salsa dip for an extra burst of flavor.
-This time saving one pan meal is perfect for a quick breakfast, lunch, or dinner, using a non stick pan or skillet and featuring a sauce made from fire roasted tomatoes and a secret ingredient weapon.
+This easy huevos rancheros recipe is ready in just 25 minutes, with a total prep time of only 5 minutes.
+It uses simple ingredients like eggs and crushed tomatoes, but features a unique twist: salsa dip for an extra burst of flavor.
+This time-saving one pan meal is perfect for a quick breakfast, lunch, or dinner, requiring only a non-stick pan or skillet to make the rich sauce from fire-roasted tomatoes and my secret ingredient.

-As a passionate home cook with years of experience perfecting flavorful meals, I developed this recipe to bring a taste of authentic Mexican flavors to your kitchen without the long prep time.
-While I love a traditional slow cooked sauce, we don’t always have time for that!
-The secret to this dish is the use of salsa dip in the sauce.
-A unique addition that delivers a depth of flavor that is both simple and delicious.
-It has become a massive favorite in my own kitchen because it delivers high impact flavor with minimal effort.
+As a passionate home cook with years of experience perfecting flavorful meals, I developed this recipe to bring authentic Mexican flavors to your kitchen without the long prep time.
+While I appreciate a traditional slow-cooked sauce, we do not always have time for that.
+Using salsa dip directly in the pan is an addition that delivers a simple and delicious depth of flavor.
+It has become a massive favorite in my own kitchen because it offers high-impact flavor with minimal effort.

 If you are planning a full weekend brunch spread, this savory dish is a showstopper.
-It pairs perfectly with fresh sides like my guacamole or salsa, but if you want to offer a mix of sweet and savory options for your guests, try serving these alongside our Best Fluffy Pancakes or Brioche French Toast.
+It pairs perfectly with fresh sides like my guacamole or salsa, but if you want to offer a mix of sweet and savory options for your guests, try serving these alongside my fluffy pancakes or a brioche french toast.
 It’s the perfect way to make sure everyone at the table leaves happy!

 You might be wondering, “Karina, why salsa dip?”
 Traditional Ranchero sauce usually requires sautéing onions, peppers, and garlic before simmering tomatoes for a long time to get that thick, rich consistency.

-• Cheese – Crumbled Cotija or Queso Fresco is traditional, but Feta is a great substitute.
-You can also use shredded Cheddar or Monterey Jack for a meltier finish.
-For a dairy free option, Follow Your Heart Feta Crumbles are my top choice.
+- Cheese: Crumbled Cotija or Queso Fresco is traditional, but Feta is a great substitute.
+You can also use shredded Cheddar or Monterey Jack for a mellower finish.
+For a dairy-free option, Follow Your Heart Feta Crumbles are my top choice.
 They mimic the salty, crumbly texture of traditional Cotija cheese perfectly.

 Recipe Variations & Toppings